BUILDING THE NEXT GENERATION OF IT PROFESSIONALS

 We work with a diverse range of companies.
-Large employers offer different roles to smaller ones. e.g. a large employer may offer a large office and benefits and an IT Apprentice may fit into a team with specific tasks.
-However, the role may not teach an IT Apprentice as much all-round skills as a 6 person IT Support company that works on a variety of networks and progression may take longer in a larger company.
+Large employers offer different roles to smaller ones.
+For example, a large company offers a large office and benefits.
+An IT Apprentice may fit into a team with specific tasks.
+However, the role may not teach an IT Apprentice many all-round skills, as a 6 person IT Support company would, that works on a variety of networks.
 There is no one rule that fits all and It really depends on the role, the employer and the Apprentice.

-When we visit employers we discuss the opportunity and we look at the employer’s motivations for wanting to employ an Apprentice and we look at the environment and sector they would be working in.
+When we visit employers we discuss the opportunity and we look at the employer’s motivations for wanting to employ an Apprentice, along with the environment and sector they would be working in.
 If we have a suspicion the employer is looking for cheap-labour then we won’t take the employer on.
-If the role is not IT focused, that is, the employer really wants a sales or administration Apprentice and they’re dressing it up as an IT vacancy, we will know and will decline the “opportunity”.
+If the role is not IT focused, that is, the employer really wants a sales or administration Apprentice and they’re dressing it up as an IT vacancy.
+We will know and will decline the “opportunity”.

 We can do this because our employer Engagement team are IT Geeks too!
 If it’s not an IT role we will know no matter what the employer claims.
 Compare that to a generic supermarket training provider or a college with hundreds of Apprenticeships on offer.
-We simply know the difference and if it’s not IT and a rewarding opportunity then we won’t take it on., NowSkills are not desperate for roles and we turn down several each week as unsuitable for high-standard IT Apprenticeships.
+We simply know the difference, if it’s not IT and a rewarding opportunity then we won’t take it on.
+NowSkills are not desperate for roles.
+We turn down several each week as they’re unsuitable for high-standard IT Apprenticeships.

-It is worth asking any other training providers you talk to if they’re IT Specialists and how they rank the employers and the IT roles they aim to fill
+It’s worth asking other training providers if they’re IT Specialists.
+And how they rank the employers and the IT roles they aim to fill.

 THE APPRENTICE WAGE IS LOWER THAN WE’D LIKE

 The Apprentice Minimum Wage is not a lot, you can see the latest rate here.
-It is true some employers do pay more, much more and when they do pay more, competition for these roles can be fierce, it also depends whereabouts the job is located.
+It is true some employers do pay more, much more.
+When they do pay more, competition for these roles can be fierce, it also depends on whereabouts the job is located.
 Some areas have higher wages than others.
 If you work on the expectation that your child will earn the minimum, then any more is a bonus.
 We will always ask employers to pay more if they can.

 Take a longer-term view on the wage: The low wage allows employers to give a young Apprentice a chance.
-In 12 months your child will have a year’s commercial IT experience, a CV, a network of IT colleagues, an Apprenticeship and several IT Vendor Qualifications.
+In 12 months your child will have a year’s commercial IT experience, a CV, a network of IT colleagues and several IT Vendor Qualifications.
 At 12 months, an Apprentice will automatically move to the National Minimum Wage which is approximately £3.50 per hour or more (depending on the employer).
 Their value in the jobs-market after 12 months experience will be higher than when they started.
-Why not “Google” jobs yourself and look at roles asking for 1 year’s experience related to the IT area they are interested, you will see that the one year invested in time is perhaps the best investment they could make.
+Why not “Google” jobs yourself and look at roles asking for 1 year’s experience related to the IT area they are interested.
+You will see that the one year invested in time is perhaps the best investment they could make.